RetroDECK/ES-DE/USERGUIDE.md

 LNINJA2A.D64
 LNINJA2B.D64
 ```

-It's recommended to have the exact same filename for the .m3u file as for the directory as the game media files will then be shared between the two.
-This saves some unnecessary scraping as well as some disk space.

 It's of course also possible to skip this type of directory structure and put all the games in the root folder, but then there will be multiple entries for the same game which is not so tidy.
 Another approach would be to put all the files in the root folder and then hide the game files, showing only the .m3u playlist files.
 ES-DE is flexible so do whatever makes most sense for the situation.